Codecademy/docs/content/docs-community/concepts/entries/terms/term-entries/term-entries.md

 ---
-Title: 'Term Entries'
+Title: "Term Entries"
-Description: 'Refers to a piece of technical content that falls under a given concept, using examples.'
+Description: "Refers to a piece of technical content that falls under a given concept, using examples."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Documentation'
+  - "Documentation"
-  - 'Git'
+  - "Git"
-  - 'GitHub'
+  - "GitHub"
 CatalogContent:
-  - 'introduction-to-open-source'
+  - "introduction-to-open-source"
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
 ---

 **Term entries** refer to a piece of technical content that falls under a given concept.
 These usually include at least one example, and may also include codebyte examples.
 A list of existing terms for a given concept is usually located towards the bottom of a concept entry.